Bring the real world into your classroom with Pennsylvania Sea Grant's activity based lessons.

-Each Tuesday during the school year, Pennsylvania Sea Grant publishes an insert in the Erie Times Newspaper called the "News in Education" (NIE) page.
-These pages highlight a particular topic of concern in the region and include a lesson plan that compliments that weeks topic.
+Each Tuesday during the school year, Pennsylvania Sea Grant and the Erie Times Newspaper publish the Connect with your environment newspaper page.
+These pages highlight a particular topic of concern in the region and often include a lesson plan that compliments that weeks topic.

 This guide provide identification information for common benthic macroinvertebrates and plankton found in Pennsylvania waters.
 Students can use the book after field sampling to identify what they have found, and draw conclusions about the water quality in their sampling site based on the species they find!

 A set of lessons and activities centered around aquatic invasive species and how to prevent their spread in the Great Lakes.

 Ancient oceans once covered a large portion of what is now Pennsylvania.
 Discover through a power point presentation which illustrates the process of fossilization as well as the examination of real shark tooth and marine fossils.
-Contact David Boughton to arrange access to the fossil collection to supplement the lesson plans at the Tom Ridge Environmental Center.
+Contact Sean Rafferty, Research Director, to arrange access to the fossil collection to supplement the lesson plans at the Tom Ridge Environmental Center.